MS in Physics

 - Thesis, Project, or Course-Work-Only Options Thesis or course work only.
 No other options are available.

-- Thesis: No more than 8 hours of PHYS 598 can be applied to the degree.
+- Thesis: At least 5 and no more than 8 hours of PHYS 598 can be applied to the degree.